vbfelix/relper/README.md

 ## “tbl\_” functions

-This functions will serve to show data in table format.
+This functions show data in an table.

 ### tbl_format_num